latexkurs/lecture/README.md

 # LaTeX lecture
-This repository contains document s regarding a lecture on the document preparation system LaTeX regularly held at Heidelberg University.
+This repository contains documents regarding a lecture on the document preparation system LaTeX regularly held at Heidelberg University.

 ## structure
 The Folder ´lectures´ contains LaTeX beamer slides used as presentation during the lecture.
 In ´exercesies´ you find the weekly exercise sheets. ´examples´ contains  examples sometimes referenced in the lecture notes.
 In the ´tex´ folder are TeX/LaTeX headers, packages and class files, needed to typeset all documents.